vinitwadgaonkar/cozmo-voice-assistant/THREE_BRAIN_IMPLEMENTATION_SUMMARY.md

 ```
 STT → LLM → TTS
 ```
-- ✅ Simple to understand
+- Confirmed Simple to understand
-- ❌ Single latency point (no flexibility)
+- No Single latency point (no flexibility)
-- ❌ No progressive enhancement
+- No No progressive enhancement
-- ❌ No metrics/learning
+- No No metrics/learning
-- ❌ Hard to A/B test
+- No Hard to A/B test

 ### Three-Brain System:
 ```